 “It was not, and could never have been the intention for me as a 21st-century composer to try and remake a masterpiece à la Beethoven.
 That would be just ridiculous.
 But, what I could do was to bring up some Beethovenian quotes, as you do when politely asking about an idea which your much more experienced colleague has raised.
 What does this quote actually mean and how can it be interpreted?

 “As for quotes from his music, I wanted to only use a few, namely the eleventh bar of the slow movement in the Piano Sonata “Les Adieux” op.
-81a, the astonishing sequence at the end of the Second Symphony with the rising chromatic bass line covering the entire octave, and the opening chord of the Finale of the Ninth Symphony.
+81a, the astonishing sequence at the end of the first movement of the Second Symphony with the rising chromatic bass line covering the entire octave, and the opening chord of the Finale of the Ninth Symphony.
 The utterly modern ‘dissonances’ speak for themselves and the conversation is happening in the music.
 As it should.”

 This month also brings the UK premiere of Lindberg’s Cello Concerto No.2, livestreamed from the Royal Festival Hall on 28 October by Anssi Karttunen and the London Philharmonic Orchestra conducted by Joshua Weilerstein.
 Lindberg’s setting of French, German and American interrogation texts, Accused, is performed at the Barbican on 6 November.
 Soprano Anu Komsi is soloist with the BBC Symphony Orchestra and Sakari Oramo in the first performance of a new reduced scoring for smaller orchestral forces, ideal for restricted stage layouts after lockdown.